In response to my active vs. passive investment fund performance post, a reader, Heidi, wrote in with a question,

 What is Active Fund Management?

-Actively managed funds are mutual funds that have a manager or multiple managers actively making subjective buying and selling decisions on what equities (i.e. stocks and bonds) they would like to include in their fund.
+Actively managed funds are mutual funds that have an investment manager or multiple managers actively making subjective buying and selling decisions on what equities (e.g. stocks and bonds) they would like to invest their funds assets in.
 In other words, they own what they want, when they want it, with the hope of selecting investments that will give their fund the best return on investment.
+They also sell what they want, when they want to.

-For this service, they charge management fees that are significantly higher than their passive fund counterparts, because that is how they compensate the fund management team.
+For this service, they charge management fees (expense ratios) that are usually significantly higher than their passive fund counterparts, because that is how they compensate the fund management team.

 What is Passive Fund Management?